Showcase

 This collaboration showcased how traditional theatre can thrive in a digital-first environment, blending creativity, technology, and audience engagement.

-Doodle 4 Google Campaign and Live Streaming Event
+Doodle 4 Google Campaign and Live Streaming Event from Antarctica

 Successfully led end-to-end project management and event execution for a high-impact brand campaign Doodle4Google, including a groundbreaking live-stream event from Antarctica that reached international audiences.
 This initiative featured five live streams with wild Antarctic animals, engaging students worldwide through interactive Q&A sessions.